wjzhengsh/hypersecure-platform/about_hp_services.md

 ## **{{site.data.keyword.cloud_notm}} {{site.data.keyword.keymanagementserviceshort}}**

 {{site.data.keyword.keymanagementserviceshort}} helps you provision encrypted keys for apps across IBM Cloud services.
 As you manage the lifecycle of your keys, you can benefit from knowing that your keys are secured by cloud-based hardware security modules (HSMs) that protect against the theft of information.
-Together with {{site.data.keyword.hscrypto}}, your eys are secured at the highest security level of FIPS 140-2 Level 4 certificate.
+Together with {{site.data.keyword.hscrypto}}, your keys are secured at the highest security level of FIPS 140-2 Level 4 certificate.

 For more information about {{site.data.keyword.keymanagementserviceshort}}, see [Getting started with Key Protect](https://console.bluemix.net/docs/services/keymgmt/index.html).